-On this page, we will discuss the SP Flash Tool (Smart Phone Flash Tool), what it is, the features it offers, and also when/why you’d need to use it.
-We have also provided the links to download the latest version of the SP Flash Tool for Windows and Linux computers, along with all the previous versions.
-Further, we will also show you how to use the SP Flash Tool to flash stock ROM on MediaTek (MTK) Android devices to upgrade/downgrade the software, or to unbrick a bricked device.
+Through this page, you can download the SP Flash Tool (Smart Phone Flash Tool) for MediaTek Android devices.
+This includes the latest version v5.2020, as well as all previous versions.
+Further, we will also show you how to use SP Flash Tool to flash stock firmware on MediaTek (MTK) Android devices to upgrade/downgrade the software, or to unbrick a bricked device.

 Table of Contents